 There are over 200 different species of valerian found in Japan, China, Europe, North America, and India.
 The plant blooms from the top of the stems in the summer months, and the valerian root has a distinctive odor that is very pungent in nature.

-Valerian root (Valeriana officinalis) has a long history of being used to promote sleep and to reduce anxiety and is commonly sold as a dietary supplement today.
+Valerian root (Valeriana officinalis) has a long history of being used to promote sleep and is commonly sold as a dietary supplement today.

 Valerian Root Active Constituents:

 - Valepotriates-valerates, dihydrovalerates, valerosidate.

 - Volatile Oils-monoterpenes, sesquiterpenes, valerenyl esters.

 Although not specifically named in Roman or Greek medical writings, Hippocrates was believed to be using valerian root as a medicinal agent for sleep problems as early as 420 BC.

 Valerian root has been used in Europe, Asia, North America, and Australia; as documented in Greek, Anglo-Saxon, Medieval, and Renaissance texts.
 It was used to promote sleep, as a sedative, to relieve nausea, and for urinary and gastrointestinal issues.